 9. Adults can ride big rides even if the kids won’t

-Disney has a system called Child Swap that will allow the older members of your family to ride while the too-little-to-ride members wait.
-You simply tell the Cast Member at any ride that has a height requirement that you’d like to Child Swap.
-They’ll give you a Child Swap pass (which works like a FASTPASS) so that after you ride, you can hand it to the other half of your party and they can ride right away without waiting in line.
+Disney has a system called Rider Switch that will allow the older members of your family to ride while the too-little-to-ride members wait.
+You simply tell the Cast Member at any ride that has a height requirement that you’d like to do a Rider Switch.
+They’ll give you a Rider Switch pass (which works like a FastPass) so that after you ride, you can hand it to the other half of your party and they can ride right away without waiting in line.

 Another perk: if you have a child that wants to ride and one that doesn’t, the child that wants to ride can actually go twice – once with each parent.

-(Read my article on Child Swapping for a more detailed explanation.)
+(Read my article on Rider Switch for a more detailed explanation.)

 10. You will suffer from Disney withdrawals